Ecconia/Ecconia-LogicWorld-Mods/Readme.md

 - `SimulationControl`: Adds a console command `tps`, which is much less complicated than `server "simulation.rate <number>"`.
 - `RandomDebugCollection`: Prints stack traces (that happen when going to error screen) to logs and prints compiler errors, which normally require `loglevel trace`.
 - `FixCompilerOnClient`: Fixes the compiler from breaking if Harmony is loaded.
-- `CustomSkybox`: Experimental tool, that allows you to load custom skyboxes from an image.
-"Works for me" - Ecconia.
+- `EcconiasChaosClientMod`: Mod made for Ecconia to dump many features like custom skybox in.
+Nothing consumer friendly, don't use it.

 Libraries: